+Start-up

-Start-up.
-Figure 5a shows the results from a typical cold startup of the pilot plant (experimental run 1).
+Figure 5a shows the results from a typical cold start-up of the pilot plant (Experimental run 1).
 The following start-up policy was used:

-After turning on the reboiler (at time =0), the column is heated up in total reflux mode (D = 0, S1 = 0, S2 = 0, F = 0).
+After turning on the reboiler (at time = 0), the column is heated up in total reflux mode (D=0, S1=0, S2=0, F=0).
 Initially, the output of control loop 1 (R{L1}) is fixed at a reasonable value (manual mode).
-In our case, it was fixed at $R{L1} = 0.3$ which implies that 30% of the reflux is directed to the prefractionator and 70% to the main column.
-The output of R{L2} , R{L3} , and R{L4} of control loops 2, 3, and 4 were initially fixed at 1 (no product withdrawal).
-At about 30 min, the feed to the column is turned on.
-Shortly after, the controllers (loops 1, 2, 3, and 4) are turned on (AUTO mode).
-With control loops 2, 3, and 4 turned on, we begin to draw the three products D, S1, and S2.
-The initial temperature set points are the values from the total reflux mode, and the set points are then adjusted in closed-loop mode to get good separation in the column.
-The temperature set point for the prefractionator (T{2s}) is adjusted to get a large temperature change across the prefractionator column.
+In our case, it was fixed at $R{L1} = 0.3$ which implies that 30% of the reflux is directed to the prefractionator and 70 % to the main column.
+The output of R{L2} , R{L3} and R{L4} of control loops 2, 3 and 4 were initially fixed at 1 (no product withdrawal).
+At about 30 minutes, the feed to the column is turned on.
+Shortly after, the controllers (loops 1, 2, 3 and 4) are turned on (AUTO mode).
+With control loops 2, 3 and 4 turned on, we begin to draw the three products D, S1 and S2.
+The initial temperature setpoints are the values from the total reflux mode, and the setpoints are then adjusted in closed-loop mode to get good separation in the column.
+The temperature setpoint for the prefractionator (T{2s}) is adjusted to get a large temperature change across the prefractionator column.
 This corresponds to a sharp split between the intermediate components (ethanol and propanol).
-The set points for the remaining loops (T{3s} , T{5s} , and T{7s}) are for the main column which performs binary splits, and these are adjusted in an attempt to get the temperatures of the four product close to the normal boiling point of their
+The setpoints for the remaining loops (T{3s}, T{5s}) are for the main column which performs binary splits, and these are adjusted in an attempt to get the temperatures of the four product close to the normal boiling point of their corresponding main components.
+Off-line analysis of the products (reported later) shows that this start-up procedure resulted in good quality products, in spite of the fact that we used only temperature loops.
+Of course, if online composition measurements are available, these should be used to adjust the temperature setpoints.